 It actually performed quite well with no other rules or adjustments only trading 1 contract since early 2002.
 It even looks to have started to go parabolic in the out of sample data (last 30% highlighted).

 Build Alpha now offers another check for validity -> The ability to test strategy rules across other markets.
 This is very important when determining how well a rule generalizes to new (and different) data.
 The user can select whatever markets to compare against, but in the example below I chose the other US equity index futures contracts.
 You can see Nasdaq futures in gold, Russell Futures in green, and Dow Jones futures in red.

-That is, invest in one market when regime is good and invest in another market when regime changes.
+That is, invest in one market when the regime is good and invest in another market when the regime changes.
 This ability smoothed our overall equity curve and increased the profit by about 50%!
-Below is an equity curve going long eMini S&P500 in the bull regime and going long US 10 Yr Note Futures when the regime turns bearish.
+Below is an equity curve going long Emini S&P500 in the bull regime and going long US 10 Yr Note Futures when the regime turns bearish.